cameron-wags/rainbow_csv.nvim/README.md

 ## Requirements
-vim compiled with "python" or "python3".
+vim compiled with python 2.7 or python 3.